What are the opportunities for luxury tourism from Europe?

 Emergence of homeworkers

+Travel agents are a relatively popular booking channel for luxury travellers, who appreciate a personal touch.
 A growing number of travel agents work from home.
 These independent travel counsellors organise tailor-made holidays for individual customers.
 They mainly work in the United Kingdom, Germany and the Netherlands, but are present in all European countries.
-They are particularly important in marketing luxury tourism products.

 Generating direct sales

-Although European luxury travellers mainly use tour operators, they do sometimes book their holidays directly with service providers at the destination.
-They do so mostly when they have recommendations from friends and family.
-Or they do so when they have done business with local service providers before.
-To increase your chances of direct sales, you can promote your product on (luxury) tourism websites and portals or via blogs.
+Although European luxury travellers mainly book through professionals, they do sometimes book their holidays directly with service providers at the destination.
+They do so mostly when they have recommendations from friends and family, or when they have done business with local service providers before.
+To increase your chances of direct sales, you can promote your product on (luxury) tourism websites/portals or via blogs, such as:

 Travellers have many destinations and types of holiday to choose from.
 This makes tourism a relatively price-sensitive and competitive industry.
 However, for the luxury segment, price is not the deciding factor.

-Generally, three factors influence the price of a long-haul trip.
+Generally, the price of a long-haul trip consists of three dimensions:

 - The exchange rate between the currencies of the country of origin and the destination country.